-Having grown up in a female household, I’m amazed at how much more I learn, every year, about hunting and fishing.
-Don’t get me wrong…you’re never going to catch me out in the woods trying to hunt down my dinner…there’s a Shaw’s Supermarket 6 miles down the road.
+Having grown up in a female household, I’m amazed at how much more I learn every year about hunting and fishing.
+Don’t get me wrong, you’re never going to catch me out in the woods hunting for my dinner…there’s a Supermarket 6 miles down the road.

-However, I do live with my boyfriend and his 17 year old son (Zack)…and Zack LIVES to hunt and fish.
-If this child put 1 ounce of the effort into his schoolwork that he does into preparing for hunting and fishing seasons, Harvard would be begging him to enroll.
+However, I do live with my boyfriend and his 17 year old son (Zack)…and Zack lives to hunt and ice fish.
+If this child put 1 ounce of the effort into his schoolwork that he does into prepping for hunting and fishing seasons, Harvard would be begging him to enroll.

-I lived in Alaska for 4 years, a place loaded with hunting and fishing fools, but it wasn’t until I met Zack that I learned exactly how many different “opening days” there are for hunting, and how much preparation goes into this huge event.
+I lived in Alaska for 4 years, a place loaded with hunting and fishing fools, but it wasn’t until I met Zack that I learned exactly how many different “opening days” there are for hunting, and how much preparation goes into this "oh so exciting time of the year".
 Oh, and let’s not forget all of the practicing with the hunting calls…that’s always music to my ears!

-For instance…did you know that in New Hampshire, you can begin bear hunting on September 1st, followed by “opening day” for ARCHERY deer hunting on September 15th?
-You can then start hunting for deer with a MUZZLELOADER on November 1st, but you can’t use your FIREARM until November 12th….and men say we women are confusing????
+Here are some useful facts (not)…did you know that in New Hampshire, you can begin bear hunting on September 1st, followed by “opening day” for archery deer hunting on September 15th?
+You can then start hunting for deer with a muzzleloader on November 3rd, but you can’t use your FIREARM until November 14th, and men say we women are confusing????

-Let’s not forget some of the other good “opening days” such as: Cottontail rabbit, Fox, Opossum, Skunk and Weasel (October 1st), crow…WHO HUNTS CROWS?
-(August 15th), Raccoons…AGAIN, WHY???
-(September 1st), then there’s the most important one of the all….PHEASANT!
-This is when Zack really starts getting giddy.
+Let’s not forget some of the other good “opening days” such as: Cottontail Rabbit and Snowshoe Hare (October 1st), Fox, Opossum, Skunk (September 1st), crow…Who the hell hunts crow?
+(August 15th), Raccoons…Again, why???
+(September 1st), then there’s the most important one of them all….Pheasant, Grouse, Quail, and Partridge (October 1st)!
+This is the big event...this is when Zack, as well as his dad, really starts getting giddy.
 Watching him get ready for hunting every year is almost the same as watching a “bride to be” plan her wedding.

-BUT….as excited as he gets about all of this hunting stuff (which makes my head spin,) that is nothing compared to ICE FISHING SEASON!
+But, and that's a BIG but….as excited as he gets about all of this hunting stuff, there is no comparison to Ice Fishing Season!
 That is the grand-daddy of all things in this house.

 Now…even though we live in New Hampshire, (which to most southerners…might as well be the North Pole), ice fishing season doesn’t usually start until sometime in January.
 “Not to be Captain Obvious here” but there needs to be ice…really thick ice!
 However, just like every other year, it is now October 1st and the bob-house has already made its way to the backyard.
 The preparations have begun!